LucasTramonte/OpenFinanceAI/README.md

 torch.OutOfMemoryError: CUDA out of memory.
 Tried to allocate 19.68 GiB.
 GPU 0 has a total capacity of 23.68 GiB of which 11.88 GiB is free.
 Including non-PyTorch memory, this process has 11.79 GiB memory in use.
 Of the allocated memory 11.44 GiB is allocated by PyTorch, and 43.59 MiB is reserved by PyTorch but unallocated.
 If reserved but unallocated memory is large try setting PYTORCH_CUDA_ALLOC_CONF=expandable_segments:True to avoid fragmentation.
 See documentation for Memory Management  (https://pytorch.org/docs/stable/notes/cuda.html#environment-variables)

+Same problem with OpenGVLab/InternVL2_5-78B-MPO ("Colpali_InternVL2.5.py") :

+torch.OutOfMemoryError: CUDA out of memory.
+Tried to allocate 462.00 MiB.
+GPU 0 has a total capacity of 23.68 GiB of which 161.00 MiB is free.
+Including non-PyTorch memory, this process has 23.52 GiB memory in use.
+Of the allocated memory 23.18 GiB is allocated by PyTorch, and 31.53 MiB is reserved by PyTorch but unallocated.
+If reserved but unallocated memory is large try setting PYTORCH_CUDA_ALLOC_CONF=expandable_segments:True to avoid fragmentation.
+See documentation for Memory Management  (https://pytorch.org/docs/stable/notes/cuda.html#environment-variables)
+(base) tramonte_luc@sh04:~$

 ## Future Directions

 ### 2. Enhancing Performance